awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-version.md

     ResourcePolicy = model_package_group_policy)
 ```

-Finally, use the `create_model_package` action from the source account to access the cross\-account register model package\.
+Finally, use the `create_model_package` action from the model training account to access the model package registered in the model registry account\.

 ```
 #Set up the parameter dictionary to pass to the create_model_package method